Woodmanxd3/SB-DEV/README.md

 StreamBro is a website for streaming games and other media.
 It allows you to broadcast your gameplay or media content to various people.
-We are made for the community, by the community.
+We are made for the community.

 This Repository is for the website!

 Things to do:
+Get the website fully designed / prototyped
 Get User Authentication working with a login page Setup an email server for forgotten passwords etc… Sanitize the code for the website so it has input validation